-Mississippi meets only a small part of this goal.
-The state is commended for offering an optional defined contribution plan; however, the plan requires no employer contribution, and the high mandatory contribution rates to the defined benefit plan may forbid teachers from being able to meaningfully contribute.
-Mississippi should at least offer teachers the option of defined contribution plans as one of its mandatory plans, especially considering teachers also participate in Social Security.
+New Mexico does not meet this goal.
+The state should at least offer teachers the option of defined contribution plans, especially considering teachers also participate in Social Security.
 The portability of such plans is attractive to an increasingly mobile teacher workforce.
-If the state maintains its defined benefit option, it should also consider allowing vesting after year three instead of year eight, and lowering the mandatory contribution rate for local districts.
+If New Mexico maintains its defined benefit option, it should also consider allowing vesting after year three instead of year five, and lowering the mandatory contribution rate for local districts.